 Begin communications with the staff and other teams

 Let the staff know your team is interested by contacting us at firstname.lastname@example.org.
 Be sure to submit the entry form for the event you are intending to participate in.
 The sooner you submit, the sooner you will be added to our list serve for announcements to registered teams.
 In addition to the staff, you will want to reach out to other solar car teams.
 While this is a competition, teamwork and sportsmanship are highly encouraged, and hence, you will find many teams willing to help you along the way.
 Check out our Google Group or the /r/solarracing subreddit for open discussion with other teams, event staff, and solar car enthusiasts around the world.
 Finally, be sure to follow our Facebook, Twitter, and Flickr pages for updates.

 Read the regulations – then, re-read the regulations

 The regulations are the rules that must be followed.
+Print them out and go through them line by line to ensure full compliance.
 Adherence to the regulations will be checked in an inspection process known as scrutineering, which must be successfully completed prior to actually competing in any of our events.
-Attention to detail is important, and if you need additional clarification on any point, contact the regulations manager at firstname.lastname@example.org.
+Attention to detail is important, and if you need additional clarification on any point, contact the regulations manager at email@example.com.
 It is much better to ask a question in advance rather than showing up to the event with something that cannot easily be fixed.